0xWarning/Bender/README.md

 > Note: The default prefix is '$'
 > This can be changed in the config.json file

-- 🖥️ Detect Cloudflare
+- 🖥️ Detect if website is using cloudflare

 `$detectcf example.com`

-- 🖥️ IP Geolocation
+- 🖥️ Resolve the IP's Geolocation

 `$geoip 8.8.8.8`

-- 🖥️ Get Headers of website
+- 🖥️ Get the Headers of a website

 `$getheaders example.com`

-- 🖥️ Host 2 IP
+- 🖥️ Resolve the Host's IP

 `$host2ip example.com`

-- 🖥️ IP 2 Host
+- 🖥️ Resolve the IP's Host

 `$ip2host 8.8.8.8`

-- 🖥️ Is Up
+- 🖥️ Check if a website is up

 `$isup example.com`

-- 🖥️ Port Scanner
+- 🖥️ Scan the most common ports of a IP

 `$portscan 8.8.8.8`

-- 🖥️ Validate IP
+- 🖥️ See if the IP is actually valid

 `$validip 8.8.8.8`

-- 🖥️ Website Screenshot
+- 🖥️ Take a screenshot of a website without going there

 `$webshot example.com`